kavya2006-web/task-person-directory/README.md

 - **Sections**: Feel free to add more sections like "Projects", "Education", etc.
 - **Styling**: The project uses Tailwind CSS for styling

-## 🤝 Contributing Guidelines

-1. Fork the repository
-2. Create a new branch for your changes (optional but recommended)
-3. Follow the naming convention: use lowercase letters and hyphens for folder names
-4. Make sure your code follows the existing style
-5. Test your changes locally before submitting
-6. Create a meaningful pull request description

 ## 🛠️ Tech Stack

 - **Framework**: Next.js 15
 - **Language**: TypeScript
 - **Styling**: Tailwind CSS
-- **Deployment**: Vercel (recommended)

 ## 📧 Need Help?